home-assistant/data.home-assistant/blog/2018-12-27-data-science-for-home-assistant-launched.md

 We have also created a Python library called the [HASS-Data-Detective](https://github.com/robmarkcole/HASS-data-detective) which makes it super easy to get started investigating your Home Assistant data using modern data science tools such as [Pandas](https://pandas.pydata.org/).

 To tie it all together, we created a [Getting Started notebook](https://nbviewer.jupyter.org/github/home-assistant/home-assistant-notebooks/blob/master/GETTING_STARTED.ipynb) which shows you how to do some elementary analysis on your Home Assistant data.
-In 15 minutes, you can install the Jupyerlab Lite add-on and generate a report on your own data.
-[Try it out](/docs/quick-start).
+In 15 minutes, you can install the Jupyerlab Lite add-on and generate a report on your own data. <a href={useBaseUrl('docs/quick-start')}>Try it out</a>.

 Going forward, we are planning on publishing more articles here showing how you can do more advanced analysis on your Home Assistant data, show how this can feedback into your automations and highlight creations of the community.